wecsam/mumpsc/README.md

 an AMD64 platform and in an IBM Cloud environment, which uses PowerPC.
 For this class, I used MySQL as the underlying storage engine.

+The IBM Cloud computing facility was 100% underwritten by the IBM Power Systems Academic Initiative.
+Thanks, IBM!

 I fixed a few minor bugs, but the main addition that I made was the ability to prompt the user for the database username and password when using a SQL DB as the underlying storage engine instead of the native B-tree implementation.
 You